jgj9883/jgj9883/README.md

 ---

 #### 🚀 Research Interests
-- **Medical AI Applications**:
+- **Diagnostic AI Applications**:
-  Developing vision recognition and deep learning models for diagnostic tools and disease prediction in healthcare and veterinary medicine.
+  Developing AI models for clinical diagnostic tools, focusing on protein analysis and blood diagnostics.

-- **Animal Welfare**:
+- **Pathology and Proteomics**:
-  Leveraging AI to study diseases and behaviors in animals, improving their care and quality of life.
+  Leveraging AI to analyze blood samples, detect protein abnormalities, and identify disease markers in diagnostic pathology.

 - **Advanced Vision Technology**:
-  Expertise in various vision applications, including:
+  Expertise in vision-based applications for healthcare diagnostics, including:
-  - Medical Imaging (e.g., CT, MRI, X-rays)
+  - Electrophoresis Band Analysis
-  - Object Detection and Segmentation
+  - Multiclass Classification of Blood and Protein Samples
-  - Anomaly Detection in Diagnostics
+  - Anomaly Detection in Diagnostic Testing

-  - Real-time Monitoring in Healthcare and Veterinary Fields
+- **AI in Laboratory Medicine**:

-- **Healthcare Innovation**:
-  Focusing on precision medicine and AI-driven tools for early disease detection and monitoring.
+  Building precision AI solutions for automating laboratory workflows, enhancing test accuracy, and early detection of diseases.

 ---

 #### 💡 Expertise
-- Vision Recognition for Medical Imaging (CT, MRI, X-ray Analysis)
-- Deep Learning Models for Healthcare and Veterinary Diagnostics
+- Deep Learning Models for Protein and Blood Diagnostics
+- AI-Driven Analysis of Electrophoresis Data
-- Data Science Applications in Disease Research
+- Vision-Based Automation in Clinical Pathology

 ---

 #### 📋 PortFolio
-Take a look at my [Portfolio](https://github.com/jgj9883/jgj9883.github.io/blob/master/README.md) to explore my projects and achievements.
+Explore my [Portfolio](https://github.com/jgj9883/jgj9883.github.io/blob/master/README.md) to see my projects and achievements in AI for diagnostics and pathology.

 ---